vgstation-coders/vgstation13/codebase_structure.md

 ##### html

-**Type:** Ressources.
+**Type:** Resources.
 Contains assets used in the game such as the changelog, icons and the admin panel.
 TGUI assets and NanoUI assets are in *different* folders.

 - `font-awesome`: The free asset library we use for icons in NanoUI and TGUI.
 - `changlogs`: Exists for historical reasons.
 The actual changelog generation is now automated.

 ##### icons

-**Type:** Ressources.
+**Type:** Resources.
 Contains most `.dmi` icons used in the game.

 ##### interface